 We offer compelling interactive workshops, on site or via webinar, for educators from a variety of subject area and grade levels, including librarians and technology/media specialists.

 Whether you are new to the field of news literacy or want to expand the ways you integrate it into your curriculum, our professional learning offerings can meet your needs.

 Our experienced staff includes former classroom educators and journalists who can address a variety of core topics.
 You will leave our sessions equipped with knowledge, strategies and resources to give students lasting news literacy skills.

-- What it means to be ‘news-literate’ — an introduction to news literacy education: We’ll provide an overview of the news literacy concepts and skills that students need to be reliably informed, such as recognizing the difference between news and opinion, identifying misinformation, evaluating evidence, using fact-checking and digital verification tools, and discerning various types and forms of bias.
+- Teaching news literacy: where do I start?
+We’ll provide an overview of the news literacy concepts and skills that students need to be reliably informed, such as recognizing the difference between news and other type of information including opinion and propaganda, using the standards of quality journalism to identify credible news sources, identifying misinformation and using fact-checking and digital verification tools, and discerning various types and forms of bias.

-Understanding bias — a nuanced approach to a vital news literacy topic: People frequently perceive and allege bias in news coverage, but what does this really mean?
+- Evaluating news media bias carefully and fairly: People frequently perceive and allege bias in news coverage, but what does this really mean?
 What makes a piece of news biased, and who decides?
 What role do our own biases play in our perceptions of bias?
 In this session we’ll help you teach this vital, controversial, complex topic in ways that empower students to meaningfully evaluate the fairness and impartiality of news coverage.